A3Data/hermione/README.md

 -   **Preprocessing**  - concentrates all preprocessing steps that must be performed on the data before the model is trained.
 -   **Normalization** - applies normalization and denormalization to reported columns.
 This class contains the following normalization algorithms already implemented: StandardScaler e MinMaxScaler.
 -   **TextVectorizer**  - transforms text into vector.
 Implemented methods: Bag of words, TF_IDF, Embedding: mean, median e indexing.
+-   **DataQuality**  - concentrates all data validation steps that must be performed on the data to ensure its quality (Available in Sagemaker version).

 ### Visualization